datachainlab/cross/README.md

 # Cross

 Cross is a framework for Cross-chain transaction.
+It is implemented as [Cosmos module](https://github.com/cosmos/cosmos-sdk).

 Cross provides several key features: